openlab-vn-ua/BatArt/README.md

 ## Hello_World

-Command .bat script file to print out `Hello World!` (need .NetFramework to operate, .cs to .bat hybryd).
+Command .bat script file to print out `Hello World!` (need .NetFramework to operate, .cs to .bat hybrid).
-Just technology demosntrator to make you own .cs to .bat hybrid files without any console output side effects.
+Just technology demonstrator to make you own .cs to .bat hybrid files without any console output side effects.

-Use it as stub for you own .cs to .bat hybrids utilities
+Use it as stub for you own .cs to .bat hybrids utilities.
+Just replace .cs code part after .bat prologue with your own code.

+If you need external assemblies add them to `CSC_OPS` options var in .bat section, example: `set CSC_OPS=/r:"System.IO.Compression.FileSystem.dll"`